How to claim DLA for your child

 Get an application form

-You can phone for a form or download one.
+You can either phone for an application form or download one.

-It's best to phone for a form because your payments will be backdated to the date you phoned.
-If you download an application form, you'll only be paid from the date that the Disability and Carers Service receive the form.
+It's best to phone because your payments will be backdated to the date you phoned.
+If you download an application form, you'll only be paid from the date that the DWP receives the form.

 It’s a good idea to keep a diary of your child’s condition for a week before you fill in the form - particularly if your child has bad days and good days.
 Write down your child’s difficulties, the help or care you gave and how long it took.